 - Testers study the user stories, help in creating acceptance criteria.

-- Testers perform exploratory testing of the newly developed features.
+- They perform exploratory testing of the newly developed features.

-- Testers can provide continuous and quick feedback of the system to the developers as s/he has tested the software.
+- They can provide continuous and quick feedback of the system to the developers as s/he has tested the software.

 - Testers participate in automation testing.